-If you lift four times or more per week, you might find you require more protein on the ketogenic diet.
-While the standard ketogenic diet typically limits protein intake to 20% of total calories, the high protein ketogenic diet (HPKD) requires 35% of total calories come from protein.
+If you lift four times or more per week, you might require more protein in your keto meal plan.
+While the standard ketogenic diet typically limits protein intake to 20% of total calories, the high protein ketogenic diet (HPKD) allows 35% of total calories come from protein.

 To follow HPKD, try this:

 - Consume 35% of total calories from protein